mekari-engineering/sleekr-setup/README.md

 # README
-Sleekr Setup is a script to set up an macOS for development.
+Sleekr Setup is a script to set up an macOS for web development.

 ## Supported OS
 * macOS High Sierra (10.13)
+* macOS Mojave (10.14)

 ## How To Generate SSH Key (Optional)
 Download the generate_ssh_key script: